 The size tag and box label are not the only indicators of authenticity on the Yeezy Oreo.
 We spotted 11 indicators that can help you confirm the authenticity status of your sneakers.

 In this article, we have explained all 11 indicators along with images to help you identify replicas of the original when you see it.

 The barcode is highly regarded as a tell of authenticity primarily because most fake manufacturers are more interested in trying to duplicate the exact design of the sneakers with very little attention put into duplicating the barcode.

 As such, the barcode often has some discrepancies that can help you tell a replica from the original Yeezy V2 Oreo.

-When you need to scan the barcode of your sneakers, we highly recommend using the Legit Check App.
+When you require the scanning of your sneakers’ barcode, we highly recommend making use of the Legit Check App.

-The Legit Check App runs your unique barcode against the barcode of other Yeezy sneakers online.
+The Legit Check App compares your unique barcode against those of other Yeezy sneakers available online.

-The results of the barcode scan should give specific information about the sneakers that were scanned.
-For the Oreo colorway, this information should cover:
+The results of the barcode scan will provide specific information about the scanned sneakers.
+For the Oreo colorway, this information should include: